 - Directly drag the Text Widget to the footer area.

-Advanced Usage of Widgets
+Advanced Widget Usage

 - Custom Sidebars – Dynamic Widget Area Manager